milotek/configs/README.md

 - Enjoy changing and modding your autoexecs!
 - Each time you want to update your repository run the python grabber script which will copy your files to the repo.
 - Realise you could have used symlinks.
-- Cry because you wasted half an hour writing a python script.
-- Stop crying because you realised you finally learnt how to use shutil.